jsonld-java/jsonld-java/README.md

 CHANGELOG
 =========

+### 2015-09-27
+* Move Tools, Clerezza and RDF2GO modules out to separate repositories.
+The Tools repository had a circular build dependency with Sesame, while the other modules are best located and managed in separate repositories

 ### 2015-08-25
 * Remove Sesame-2.7 module in favour of sesame-rio-jsonld for Sesame-2.8 and 4.0
 * Fix bug where parsing did not fail if content was present after the end of a full JSON top level element